Skip to content

 According to IBM data, up to 90% of modern healthcare data consists of images, including MRI scans, X-rays, histopathology images and many other types, depending on the stage and procedure.
 The more detailed the image is during the early diagnostic process, the more likely it is to spot early signs of a disease, when it may be easier to manage or even entirely prevent.
 Later, these images are used to control the treatment process.
 Better quality may help identify suspicious or early changes in tissue or subtle changes in the patient’s condition, allowing medical professionals to initiate treatments earlier, ultimately leading to better recovery chances.
 The bigger and more detailed the image, the more accurate the information about the patient is.
 The problem with this type of data is that it is challenging to process and share – a single image can be immense.

 Challenges with sharing make consultations complicated as healthcare professionals cannot simply send a scan to someone for consultation, even if it is necessary for a particularly complex diagnosis.
+This is further compounded by a shrinking number of pathology specialists worldwide: according to the US National Library of Medicine, pathologists decreased from 2.03% of total US physicians in 2007 to 1.43% in 2017.
 Furthermore, medical tools are not AI-ready, fragmented, non-standardized and challenging to connect.
 By that, launching AI tools on medical imagery data poses an even greater challenge.

 Virtum aimed to provide a unified, standardized and convenient environment for working with medical imaging data.
 The goal of the creators was to deliver “Google Docs for medical images,” where one could share data with peers, store it, highlight specific parts and perform all the tasks known from modern, sophisticated office suites in a compliant and modern environment.
 Moreover, it was also viewed as a way to annotate the data and to share a suspicious part with peers, to get a second or third opinion on the matter.